 The decision to end a marriage is not easy to make, especially if you have been with your partner for a long time or have children together.
 Anyone considering a divorce or currently navigating the dissolution process can benefit from speaking with an experienced family law attorney.

 A Connecticut divorce lawyer can help you understand your legal rights regarding property, alimony, and custody of shared children.
 Reach out to Dolan Divorce Lawyers to get the dedicated legal representation you need in your case.

 Marriage is more than just an emotional commitment; it is a legal union as well.
 Consequently, a divorce will impact each party’s rights to property, health insurance, retirement accounts, and parenting time.

 Under Connecticut Statute § 46b-40, spouses can choose to end a marriage on multiple fault-based grounds.
-When filing a petition for marital dissolution, an individual can cite various reasons for the breakdown of the marriage, such as:
+When filing a petition for a divorce, an individual can cite various reasons for the breakdown of the marriage, such as:

 Though many people seek divorces for specific reasons, there may not always be one at-fault party.
 Couples whose marriages have irretrievably broken down may file for a no-fault divorce.
 A skilled attorney can assist spouses with filing for fault or no-fault divorces.

 An uncontested divorce occurs when both spouses agree on all terms, including the distribution of assets, spousal support, child custody, and child support.
 With an uncontested divorce, the spouses set the divorce terms in a written agreement.

 While negotiating a settlement can facilitate the dissolution process, the court must review the agreement to ensure the terms meet all legal requirements.
 A lawyer familiar with Connecticut law can review a divorce settlement to ensure it is enforceable.

 In Connecticut, everything that either spouse owns is considered marital property and subject to redistribution by the divorce court.
 Common factors the court will consider when ruling on assets include: